 Max Planck offers students the opportunity to take part in intensive neuroscience research in the laboratory.
 Students will gain experience doing hands-on “wet lab” techniques such as genetic engineering, microbiology preparations, histological staining, and microscopy.
 These techniques are a subset of methodologies used to answers basic research questions about the structure and function of neural circuits.
 Students with a strong background in biological and chemical sciences are well suited for this track.

-New imaging technologies used for probing the brain generate large volumes of complex data.
+The new technologies used for probing the brain generate large volumes of complex data.
 Analyzing and interpreting these data poses a unique challenge requiring skills from many disciplines.
-As a result, Max Planck offers students with a background in computer programming (particularly with Python, Matlab, and Java) the opportunity to work on projects developing software programs for use in image analysis.
+As a result, Max Planck offers students with a background in computer programming (particularly with C/C++, Python, Matlab, or Java) the opportunity to work on projects developing software programs for use in data analysis.
 Students with a strong background in mathematics, physics, and programming are well suited for this track.

 Students interested in gaining knowledge in mechanical engineering and design, as well as obtaining experience with machining tools may apply for an internship in our Mechanical Workshop.
 Interns are trained by expert machinists to design and create custom parts, using a CAD program called SolidWorks.
 These parts are then used to enable cutting-edge neuroscience research at the institute.